 More university places for young people from disadvantaged backgrounds

-Together we call for government to protect money that universities are required to spend on widening participation activity as part of their access and participation agreements.
+Impetus forms a coalition of nine widening participation charities to advocate for issues that affect fair access – the Fair Access Coalition.
+Together, we call for the Government to protect money that universities are required to spend on widening participation activity as part of their access and participation agreements.

 We meet two universities Ministers to discuss widening participation.